Planting flowers in your vegetable garden is a great way to reduce pests and increase biodiversity.

 - Aphids (Acts as a trap crop)

-Nasturtiums are a dense, low-growing flowers that work as a living mulch because it covers the soil under taller crops.
+Nasturtiums are a dense, low-growing flowers that work as a living mulch and cover crop because it covers the soil under taller crops.
 Then, as it dies back, it feeds the soil.

 4. California Poppy

 If you’re looking for some quick to bloom flowers, California poppy is a great option.
 They fill empty garden beds quickly, and they even handle clay soil well.
-These flowers have deep roots that can soften up clay-like soil, making it softer and lighter.
+These flowers have a deep root system that can soften up clay-like soil, making it softer and lighter.

 California poppy has lovely lacy foliage that beneficial insects love.
 The plants reach 12 inches tall.